{{org_field_logo}}

 Annual Review

-- This policy and associated procedures will be reviewed annually by the Board of Directors and the Registered Manager.
+This policy and associated procedures will be reviewed at least annually by the Board of Directors and the Director or Compliance Lead.

-- It will also be reviewed immediately following any legislative change, regulatory update, or if incidents related to modern slavery arise.
+It will also be reviewed immediately following any legislative change, regulatory update, material operational change, or if incidents related to modern slavery or labour exploitation arise.

 Audit and Feedback

-- Periodic internal audits will be carried out to ensure ongoing compliance.
+Periodic internal audits may be carried out to support ongoing compliance.

-- Staff will be invited to give feedback on the implementation of this policy through surveys and training sessions.
+Staff and workers may be invited to give feedback on the implementation of this policy through surveys, supervision, training sessions or other appropriate channels.

 Responsible Person: {{org_field_registered_manager_first_name}} {{org_field_registered_manager_last_name}}